vidishsirdesai/hr_resource_query_chatbot/README.md

 AI was a big help during the development of Frontend Interface.
 Specifically, it was of massive help during the beautification of the application's appearance.

 ### What percentage of code was AI-assisted vs hand-written?
-- Total number of code lines in `create_employee_data.py` = 67.
+- The code has been split in 5 files:
-- Total number of code lines in `main.py` = 101.
+    1. `create_employee_data.py`.
-- Total number of code lines in `models.py` = 33.
+    2. `rag_system.py`.
-- Total number of code lines in `rag_system.py` = 144.
+    3. `models.py`.
-- Total number of code lines in `index.html` = 407.
+    4. `main.py`
-- Total sum = 752.
+    5. `index.html`.
 - Among the above, `index.html` was created with the help of Google Gemini 2.5 Flash.
-Therefore, 54.12% of the code was written using the help of AI.
+Therefore, 20% of the code was written using the help of AI.

 ### Any interesting AI-generated solutions or optimizations?
 Initially, the thought was to create different pages for "HR Chat Assistant" and "Employee Search".
 Interaction with Google's Gemini 2.5 Flash led to the decision of including both the functionalities in a single page.
 This particularly was found to be interesting and also optimized.